Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

 According to the National Coalition Against Domestic Violence:

 Every year, more than 10 million women and men are physically abused at a rate of nearly 20 people per minute.
-In addition, the National Domestic Violence Hotline receives over 20,000 phone calls on an average day.
+In addition, the National Domestic Violence Hotline receives over 20,000 phone calls an average day.

 An intimate partner has injured one in every seven women and one in every twenty-five men.